Mary Rowlandson: The Sovereignty and Goodness of God

 Mary Rowlandson's autobiographical account of her kidnapping and ransom is considered a classic of the American captivity narrative genre.
 In it, she records how she witnessed the murder of her family and friends.
 Upon her capture, she traveled with her youngest child Sarah.
-Only six years old, Sarah died en route, near what is now the town of Hardwick, Mass.
+Only six years old, Sarah died en route, near what is now the town of Hardwick, Massachusetts.
 Mary and her two other surviving children were kept separately and sold as property, until she was finally reunited with her husband after their ransom was paid.

-Although she feared and reviled the Indians, Rowlandson explains that "not one of them ever offered the least abuse of unchastity to me in words or action", meaning that the natives never sexually molested or violated her.
-Her Puritan faith helped her make sense of her trial.
+Although she feared and reviled the Native Americans, Rowlandson explains that "not one of them ever offered the least abuse of unchastity to me in words or action", meaning that the natives never sexually molested or violated her.
+Her Puritan faith helped her make sense of her kidnapping.
 Rowlandson was unsure how far the colonists should travel into the wilderness away from Puritan settlements.

 Puritan colonists were curious about the experience of one who had lived among native people as a captive and then returned to colonial society.
-Many literate English people were familiar with the captivity narratives written by English and European traders and explorers during the 17th century, who were taken captive at sea off the coast of North Africa and in the Mediterranean and sometimes sold into slavery in the Middle East.
+Many literate English people were familiar with the captivity narratives written by English and European traders and explorers during the 17th century, who were taken captive at sea off the coast of North Africa and in the Mediterranean and sometimes sold into slavery in the Middle East. (see John Smith).

 A Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson is among the most frequently cited examples of a captivity narrative and is often viewed as an archetypal model.
-Because of Rowlandson's encounter with her Indian captors, her narrative is also interesting for its treatment of intercultural contact.
+Because of Rowlandson's encounter with her Native American captors, her narrative is also interesting for its treatment of intercultural contact.
 Finally, in its use of autobiography, Biblical typology, and similarity to the "Jeremiad", A Narrative of the Captivity offers valuable insight into the mind and lifestyle of a Puritan citizen.